Skip to main content

 5. What are expenses of self-education?
 Can I claim a deduction for tax purposes if I undertake a course related to my employment?

-Under sections 12(1) and 12(6) of the Inland Revenue Ordinance, self-education expenses are expenses paid for fees (including tuition and examination fees) in connection with a prescribed course of education conducted by or examination fees paid for examinations held by, a specified institution (or education provider) for the purpose of gaining or maintaining qualifications for use in any employment.
-The amount of deduction per year must not exceed $80,000.
+Under sections 12(1) and 12(6) of the Inland Revenue Ordinance, self-education expenses are expenses paid by the taxpayer for fees (including tuition and examination fees) in connection with a prescribed course of education conducted by or examination fees paid for examinations held by, a specified institution (or education provider) for the purpose of gaining or maintaining qualifications for use in any employment.
+The amount of deduction per year must not exceed $100,000 starting from the assessment year 2017/18 onwards.

-Fees that have been reimbursed or are reimbursable by an employer, the Government or any other person cannot be deducted.
+Fees that have been reimbursed or are reimbursable by an employer, the Government (such as under the Continuing Education Fund) or any other person cannot be deducted unless the reimbursement is taxable.

 What is a “prescribed course of education”?